Jsvcycling/CS280/program01/Design.md

 Upon encountering a like which contains only ".ll N" where N is an positive integer between 10 and 120, the line length of all following paragraphs is changed to the value of N (until the value is changed again).

+Spaces may not finish lines, but they may begin lines.